-Frequent follow-up visits are necessary after surgery and close monitoring if eye pressures and optic nerves will be needed throughout the patient’s life.
-The optic nerve remains vulnerable if the eye pressure starts to rise again for any reason.
+Frequent follow-up visits are necessary after surgery, and close monitoring of eye pressures and optic nerves will be needed throughout the patient’s life.
+The optic nerve remains vulnerable if the eye pressure starts to rise again.

 In addition, children will need close supervision of their refractions.
-If the eye is found to have significant myopia (myopia), hyperopia (farsightedness) or astigmatism, glasses or contact lenses can be used to prevent amblyopia (blurred or loose eyes).
+If the eye is found to have significant myopia (myopia), hyperopia (farsightedness), or astigmatism, glasses or contact lenses can be used to prevent amblyopia (blurred or open eyes).

 If amblyopia is already present, a regime of eyeglasses or contact lenses may be needed along with patches.

-If the cornea, lens, or other parts of the eye have scars or damage as a result of eye pressure, swelling (inflammation), or surgical treatment, additional procedures may also be necessary.
+If the cornea, lens, or other parts of the eye have scars or damage due to eye pressure, swelling (inflammation), or surgical treatment, additional procedures may also be necessary.

 Is it possible to prevent primary congenital glaucoma?

 Primary congenital glaucoma can not be prevented.
-Many cases are genetic, inherited as a recessive trait, which means that it could bypass generations and it can be difficult to trace them in family history.
+Many cases are genetic, inherited as a recessive trait, which means that it could bypass generations, and it can be challenging to trace them in family history.